An epic, true Himalayan trek to Kangchenjunga North and South Base Camps.

 Accommodation: Trekking Lodge - Ghunsa

 Things are becoming increasingly dramatic and habitation less common as you head up through pine forests to a yak pasture known as Ramphuk Kharka at around 3720m.
-This is a good place to take a rest as you’ve got more ascent ahead.
-But, as you climb you’ll get some really impressive views of Jannu before you then contour the mountain side and drop down slightly to Khangbachen (4100m), which around 10-15 locals call home.
-Walking time approx.4-5hrs.
+This is a good place to take a rest, as you’ve got more ascent ahead.
+But, as you climb, you’ll get some really impressive views of Jannu before you contour the mountain side and drop down slightly to Khangbachen (4100m), which around 10–15 locals call home.
+Walking time is approximately 4-5 hours.

 Accommodation: Trekking Lodge - Khangbachen

 Things are becoming increasingly dramatic and habitation less common as you head up through pine forests to a yak pasture known as Ramphuk Kharka at around 3720m.
-This is a good place to take a rest as you’ve got more ascent ahead.
-But, as you climb you’ll get some really impressive views of Jannu before you then contour the mountain side and drop down slightly to Khangbachen (4100m), which around 10-15 locals call home.
-Walking time approx.4-5hrs.
+This is a good place to take a rest, as you’ve got more ascent ahead.
+But, as you climb, you’ll get some really impressive views of Jannu before you contour the mountain side and drop down slightly to Khangbachen (4100m), which around 10–15 locals call home.
+Walking time is approximately 4-5 hours.

 Accommodation: Trekking Lodge - Khangbachen